Studying Classifier(-Free) Guidance From a Classifier-Centric Perspective: Introduction

-We first pinpoint the key assumption that underlies the decomposition of \cgguide.
-It also turns out to be the cornerstone of \cfgguide, due to the connection mentioned above.
-However, we find that the assumption does not generally hold.
+We first identify a key assumption underlying \cgguide's decomposition, which is also central to \cfgguide~due to the connection mentioned above, that often fails to hold.
 This issue results in different behaviors for 1) a vanilla denoising diffusion conditional generation; and 2) a generation that follows the decomposition of \cgguide~as well as \cfgguide.
-On synthetic 1D data, the vanilla conditional generative model produces straight-like denoising trajectories while the decomposed version results in distorted trajectories that are pushed away from the classifier's decision boundary.
+On synthetic 1D data, the vanilla conditional generative model produces straight denoising paths while the decomposed version results in distorted trajectories that are \textit{pushed away from the classifier's decision boundary}.
 This discrepancy is exacerbated with the commonly used large guidance scale.

 The above observation motivates us to further study the sensitivity of \cgguide~to the accuracy of the \textit{classifier}.
 We find that \cgguide~generations are dominated by the behavior of the classifier that provides guidance.
-In other words, the conditional generations from \cgguide~can be arbitrarily low-quality if the classifier provides entirely misleading guidance.
+In other words, conditional generation via \cgguide~is achieved via pushing the generation away from the class decision boundaries.
 A similar observation is obtained for \cfgguide~as well.
+To further verify this classifier-centric perspective, we study a postprocessing step to push samples from the trained model, \textit{mainly around the decision boundaries}, to their nearest neighbors in the real data.
+Experiments on various datasets demonstrate the improvement of generation, verifying our understanding.

-In order to improve the fidelity for conditional generation from a trained denoising diffusion model (even if the guidance is severely off), we propose a generic postprocessing step.
-Concretely, we push the distribution of conditional generations to the real distribution via training a rectified flow~\cite{Liu2022FlowSA,Lipman2022FlowMF} between samples from the trained model and their nearest neighbors in the real data.
-We verify our proposed approach on various datasets.
-In summary, our contributions are two-fold: \begin{enumerate} \item we provide a systematic empirical study of \cgguide~and \cfgguide~from a classifier-centeric perspective to obtain an intuitive understanding; \item we propose a generic framework that improves the fidelity of conditional generations for \cgguide~and \cfgguide~via a flow matching-based postprocessing step. \end{enumerate}
+In summary, our contribution is a systematic empirical study of both classifier and classifier-free guidance from a classifier-centric perspective for intuitive understandings.